HTML form

 Your form must POST to:

-Replace YOUR_FORM_ID with the form ID from your dashboard (it’s in the snippet we give you).
+Replace YOUR_FORM_ID with the ID shown on your form's Integration tab in the dashboard.

 Method and encoding

-• application/x-www-form-urlencoded — default for HTML forms.
-Use this with a normal <form>.
+• application/x-www-form-urlencoded — the default for HTML forms.
+Use this for simple text fields.

-• application/json — send a JSON object; each key is a field name and each value is stored as a string (objects/arrays are JSON-stringified).
-Use this from SPAs, mobile apps, or fetch().
+• application/json — send a JSON object via fetch() or from an SPA.
+Each key is a field name and each value is stored as a string.
+See AJAX & fetch().

 Cross-origin (CORS)

-In form settings under Spam, you can set a honeypot field name.
-Add a hidden (or visually hidden) input with that name.
-If a submission has that field filled, we treat it as a bot and respond with success without storing or notifying.
+In your form settings under Spam, you can set a honeypot field name.
+Add a hidden input with that name to your form.
+If a bot fills it in, we silently discard the response (returning a success status so the bot doesn't retry).
+See Spam protection.

 Preview

 You can preview and test your form from the dashboard.
 Open the form, go to the Integration section, and click Preview form.
-You’ll see the form as visitors will see it and can submit a test; submissions appear in your Inbox like real ones.
+You'll see the form as visitors see it and can submit a test — it shows up in your Inbox like a real response.

 Minimal example